milchinskiy/rustlog/README.md

 # rustlog

-A small, dependency‑light logging crate with a pragmatic API, color (optional), groups, and a scope timer.
+A small, dependency-light logging crate with a pragmatic API, color (optional), groups, and a scope timer.

 ## Features at a glance